pippo-java/pippo/README.md

 How to use
 -------------------
-I provide a pippo-demo module that contains two demo applications: SimpleDemo and CrudDemo.
+I provide a pippo-demo module that contains many demo applications: SimpleDemo and CrudDemo are some.

 For SimpleDemo you have two java files: SimpleDemo.java and SimpleApplication.java